kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/validation.md

     For a regular class, the `JavaBeans` syntax is used: for example, the `getId()` method will be used for the `id` field.
     This method must have at least `package-private` visibility.
+    `static` fields are skipped, so a constant next to the validated data is never picked up.

 === ":simple-kotlin: `Kotlin`"